evanwonisch/NanoNetsMF/README.md

 1. LMF produces very accurate means wich deviate just abt.
 0.1 electron charges per island.
 Still, the output currents are not living up to that.
 We might find a solution by a better MF-distribution approximation.

 2. It seems that the output-currents from MF deviate systematically from the KMC data.
 This might hint to another problem.
-An empirical factor of 1 + e (electron charge) drastically imporves the accuracy for large systems.
+An empirical factor of 1 + e (electron charge) drastically imporves the accuracy for large systems.(edit: apparently its not a problem)

+3. The Quick MF2 method converges to very good output currents thanks to ADAM optimization